-That’s when ESO engineer Raymond Wilson came along with a brilliant and “simple” idea called active optics.
+That’s when ESO engineer Raymond Wilson came up with a brilliant and “simple” idea called active optics.
 A thin and deformable primary mirror would be controlled by an active support system that would apply the necessary force to correct for gravitationally-induced deformations as the telescope changes its orientation (read more in the free book Jewel on the Mountaintop by Claus Madsen).

 When ESO’s 3.6-metre telescope was inaugurated in 1976, active optics was still just an idea in Wilson's head.
 That is why its primary mirror is half a metre thick and weighs an incredible 11 tonnes.